Aloha: Etymology

 Aloha has numerous cognates in other Polynesian languages, such as talofa in Samoan, ta'alofa in Tuvaluan, and aro'a in Cook Islands Māori.
-Māori given name Aroha is also descended from the Proto-Polynesian root.
+The Māori word aroha, with Aroha being a given name is also descended from the Proto-Polynesian root.

+A common folk etymology derives Aloha from Proto-Polynesian roots alo, meaning 'presence' or 'face' and ha, meaning 'breath,' making the literal meaning something close to 'the presence of breath' or 'the face of breath'.